-1755: Born in Kingstown, Rhode Island

-1775: Studied in London, England, with the painter Benjamin West

-1787: Exhibited at the Royal Academy of Arts in London; left London for Dublin, Ireland

-1793: Returned to America

-1795-96: Painted portraits of George Washington

-1803: Worked in Washington, the new capital of the United States

-1805: Settled in Boston, Massachusetts

-1811: Painted the Ackland's Mrs. Daniel Denison Rogers

-1828: Died in Boston
+1755: Born in Kingstown, Rhode Island 1775: Studied in London, England, with the painter Benjamin West 1787: Exhibited at the Royal Academy of Arts in London; left London for Dublin, Ireland 1793: Returned to America 1795-96: Painted portraits of George Washington 1803: Worked in Washington, the new capital of the United States 1805: Settled in Boston, Massachusetts 1811: Painted the Ackland's Mrs. Daniel Denison Rogers 1828: Died in Boston

-Richard Westall British, 1765 - 1836 The Sword of Damocles, 1812 oil on canvas Ackland Fund, 79.10.1 a symbol of the dangers that accompanied Dionysius' position. - The principal action takes place in the center of the painting, around Dionysius' throne and Damocles' startled expression.
-Behind the wall draped in pink, curious onlookers lean in to watch; at the painting's very foreground, the kneeling woman offering a wine glass occupies the space closest to viewers, signaling to us where to direct our attention. - The profusion of ancient Greek and Roman ornaments in the architecture, the table setting, the furniture, and the costumes - attest to Richard Westall's careful study of Classical culture. - Westall signed and dated this painting on a low upholstered stool placed at the very bottom of the picture.
+Richard Westall British, 1765 - 1836 The Sword of Damocles, 1812 oil on canvas Ackland Fund, 79.10.1

+- This dramatic scene from ancient Greek and Roman accounts tells the story of Dionysius (the tyrant of Syracuse) and the young courtier Damocles, who envied the ruler's wealth and power.
+When Damocles accepted Dionysius' offer to change places for a day, he was terrified to see a sword dangling by a single horse hair over his head - a symbol of the dangers that accompanied Dionysius' position. - The principal action takes place in the center of the painting, around Dionysius' throne and Damocles' startled expression.
+Behind the wall draped in pink, curious onlookers lean in to watch; at the painting's very foreground, the kneeling woman offering a wine glass occupies the space closest to viewers, signaling to us where to direct our attention. - The profusion of ancient Greek and Roman ornaments in the architecture, the table setting, the furniture, and the costumes attest to Richard Westall's careful study of Classical culture. - Westall signed and dated this painting on a low upholstered stool placed at the very bottom of the picture.